Dangerous Drugs Lawyer

-Many of us use medicines on a daily basis, whether it’s over-the-counter digestive aids, prescription allergy medications, or temporary opioid painkillers.
-We assume that, if we follow the directions given for these medications, they will be relatively safe to use.
+Many use medicines daily: over-the-counter digestive aids, prescription allergy medications, or temporary opioid painkillers.
+We assume that if we follow the directions given for these medications, they will be relatively safe to use.
 After all, the medicines we use are approved by the Food and Drug Administration (FDA).
 Unfortunately, drugs aren’t always as safe as they should be.

-According to the FDA, adverse events from drugs result in more than 4 million visits to emergency rooms and doctors’ offices every year, leading to nearly 120,000 hospitalizations every year.
+According to the FDA, drug adverse events result in more than 4 million visits to emergency rooms and doctors’ offices yearly, leading to nearly 120,000 hospitalizations yearly.
 In the majority of these cases, injuries and illnesses could have been avoided because they were caused by providing the wrong medicine, wrong dosage, or issues with the medication itself.

-As such, if you are injured or made ill by a medication, you may be able to hold the drug manufacturer, prescribing doctor or even the pharmacist responsible for your injuries.
-At Auger & Auger, our team of dangerous drugs attorneys has represented hundreds of victims of dangerous drugs over our 26+ years of experience.
+As such, if you are injured or made ill by a medication, you may be able to hold the drug manufacturer, prescribing doctor, or even the pharmacist responsible for your injuries.
+At Auger & Auger Accident and Injury Lawyers, our team of dangerous drugs attorneys has represented hundreds of victims of dangerous drugs over our 26+ years of experience.
 We know how to take on pharmaceutical companies in and out of court to get you the compensation you deserve.

 New drugs are released onto the market every year.
-They do go through rigorous testing, but at the end of the day, it’s only tested on a small group of people.
-So when the drug is released to the general public, new side effects may suddenly show themselves.
-Some of these side effects may be as minor as dry mouth or vomiting, or they could be as major as internal bleeding or organ failure.
+They go through rigorous testing, but it’s only tested on a small group of people.
+Some side effects may show themselves when the drug is released to the general public.
+Some of these side effects may be minor.

 In addition, some drugs don’t go through testing at all before they are released.
 Under the FDA’s 501(K) approval regulations, “substantially similar” products can be released without comprehensive testing if the medical devices are fundamentally similar to devices that have existing FDA approval.

-The issue is, some of the existing approved products have been proven dangerous already.
+The issue is that some of the existing approved products have been proven dangerous already.
 However, these dangerous drugs can still be used as a “substantially similar” product to bring more dangerous medicines to the marketplace, so long as the products have not been formally recalled.

-There are a number of drugs that are considered dangerous, even when they are taken as prescribed.
+Many drugs are considered dangerous, even when they are taken as prescribed.
 Some of these include:

 In addition, opioids like OxyContin have been proven to be dangerous.
-In fact, nearly every state in the country has sued Purdue Pharma, which manufactures OxyContin, for their role in creating and fueling the opioid epidemic.
+Nearly every state in the country has sued Purdue Pharma, which manufactures OxyContin, for its role in creating and fueling the opioid epidemic.
 Purdue Pharma failed to disclose the addictive side effects of the drug — and went so far as to say there were no addictive properties.

 Homeopathic remedies have also come under fire.
 In 2019, a lawsuit was filed against Wal-Mart because they marketed homeopathic remedies as legitimate, approved medication.
 CVS was sued over the same issue in 2018.
-Though these products aren’t evaluated by the FDA, the administration does issue warnings on some homeopathic remedies.
+Though the FDA doesn’t evaluate these products, the administration issues warnings on some homeopathic remedies.

 North and South Carolina have different laws regarding suing drug manufacturers for dangerous medicines.
 Most states, including South Carolina, follow strict liability laws.
-This means you don’t have to show the manufacturer acted negligently in order to file a lawsuit against them.
-Rather, you just need to show that:
+This means you don’t have to show the manufacturer acted negligently to file a lawsuit against them.
+Instead, you just need to show that:

 The first criteria is generally proven by the second two.
-When it comes to strict liability, virtually the only legitimate defense is that the lawsuit was brought outside the statute of limitations, which is 3 years in South Carolina.
+Regarding strict liability, virtually the only legitimate defense is that the lawsuit was brought outside the statute of limitations, which is three years in South Carolina.